carlfaia/MaxAlea/README.md

 ## Introduction

-**Max.alea** is a comprehensive collection of stochastic tools and algorithms for the Max environment.
+**MaxAlea** is a comprehensive collection of stochastic tools and algorithms for the Max environment.
 Originally inspired by Mikhail Malt's PatchWork library from the early 1990s, Max.alea has evolved into a dynamic, real-time toolkit for experimental and creative work with probabilistic processes.

 ## Key Features